mikaelpatel/Cosa/doc/01-cosa.md

 number of device drivers available for SPI, I2C (TWI) and 1-Wire (OWI).
 A strict directory structure is used to organize the Cosa/driver source code.
 Sub-directories are used for each driver type.
 This allows a foundation for scaling and configuration.

 Cosa uses the Arduino IDE and build system.
 Cosa classes are included with prefix, e.g. "Cosa/FileName.hh".
-It is possible to use both Arduino and Cosa functions together, though in some cases the Cosa objects may become inconsistent.
+There is also (for Linux) an advanced build system that allow make-based build and caching of core library without writing makefiles.
+It also support the typical development steps; compile, upload, and serial monitoring.

 To improve debugging and testing there is assert/trace/syslog style support.
 The IOStream class allows output to both serial wire/wireless